jcaffey/dotfiles/README.md

 3. stow -vn package-name to see what files will be moved, this will perform a dry run. your filesystem will not be changed.
 Recommended packages: hyper, vifm, vim, tmux, zsh

-4. stow will not override any existing files unless you force it to, i recommend moving your files to a .dotfiles_backup directory like this: mkdir ~/.dotfiles_backup
+4. stow will not override any existing files unless you force it to, i recommend moving your files to a .dotfiles_backup directory like this: mkdir ~/.dotfiles_backup && mv ~/.\* ~/.last-dotfiles (automate this and have it automatically do a cp)

+You can also use stow's `--adopt` option to replace the existing file with a symbolic link and move that file to the dotfiles repo.

 5. stow -v package-name Example: stow -v vim